mdbrown/survAccuracyMeasures/README.md

 This R package computes non-parametric and semi-parametric estimates of accuracy measures for risk prediction markers from survival data.
 It consists of the function `survAM.estimate` which estimates the *AUC*, *TPR( c )*, *FPR( c )*, *PPV( c )*, and *NPV( c )* for for a specific timepoint and marker cutoff value c.
 Standard errors, and confidence intervals are also computed.
 Either analytic or bootstrap standard errors can be computed.

-For more information, see references below.
+For detailed information regarding estimation methods, see references below.